sbn-psi/sbn-pds/_posts/2024-01-17-browse-products.md

 Here at the PDS, we care a lot about file formats.
 [JPEGs are fickle]({% post_url 2022-05-16-why-cant-i-archive-jpg %}).
 [TIFFs can get messy]({% post_url 2022-09-20-archiving-tiff %}).
 Now, you wanna bring me some 2D Fixed Width Tables or FITS Binary Tables with Backplanes? _Yeah_, that's the stuff.

-Fine. fine.
+Fine, fine.
 I know what you really want...

 ## Browse Products: for humans by humans